leo27945875/parallel_pso/README.md

 ## Experiments

-> Note that we only use `Levy Function` to do our parallel experiments !
+> Note that we only use `Levy Function` to do our experiments on parallelization !

 ### Scaling space dimensions